Bios4Biol/intronSeeker/paper/paper.md

 IntronSeeker is a python script which includes three steps enabling to align read on contigs, find and remove retained introns and produce an html report.
 Figure 1. presents theses steps with input and output file formats.

-IntronSeeker is open source (GNU General Public License) and can be download from <http://github.com/>
+IntronSeeker is open source (GNU General Public License) and can be download [here](https://github.com/Bios4Biol/intronSeeker/blob/master/LICENSE).

 ![IntronSeeker steps diagram](Figures/IS_pipeline.png)